towolf/towolf.github.com/docs/PsychGLImageProcessing/CreateProceduralGabor.markdown

-Wikipedia's definition \(better readable\): http://en.wikipedia.org/wiki/Gabor\_filter See http://tech.groups.yahoo.com/group/psychtoolbox/message/9174 for Psychtoolbox forum message 9174 with an in\-dephs discussion of this function.
+Wikipedia's definition \(better readable\): http://en.wikipedia.org/wiki/Gabor\_filter See http://tech.groups.yahoo.com/group/psychtoolbox/message/9174 for Psychtoolbox forum message 9174 with an in-dephs discussion of this function.

-'Angle' is the optional orientation angle in degrees \(0\-360\), default is zero degrees.
+'Angle' is the optional orientation angle in degrees \(0-360\), default is zero degrees.

-'modulateColor' is the base color of the gabor patch \- it defaults to white, ie. the gabor has only luminance, but no color.
+'modulateColor' is the base color of the gabor patch - it defaults to white, ie. the gabor has only luminance, but no color.
 If you'd set it to
 \[255 0 0\] you'd get a reddish gabor.